Time to re-evaluate your budget as interest rates and home values continue to rise

 But what if you are ready to buy?

 If you’re finally ready to jump into homebuyer status, where you buy matters.
 Texas has some of the lowest cost-of-living in the country.
-Right now Dallas-Fort Worth homebuyers are paying 15 percent of their income to mortgage payments each month, among some of the lowest-paying metro areas in the country.
+Right now Dallas-Fort Worth homebuyers are paying 15 percent of their income to mortgage payments each month.
+This area is among some of the lowest-paying metro areas in the country.

 While Pittsburgh and Indianapolis homeowners are paying the least — 11.2 percent — they aren’t the only places in the nation that have historically cheap mortgage payments right now.
 Kansas City, Cleveland, Cincinnati, and Detroit homeowners all pay less than 12 percent of their income per month on mortgages.